November 29, 2024

 Ice skating is a popular pastime in Berlin for both locals and tourists.
 On the temporary ice rinks at Potsdamer Platz or Alexanderplatz, you can rent skates and take to the ice surrounded by famous Berlin monuments.
 Here you can practice your twirls and glide across the ice while surrounded by twinkling lights and cheer.

 If you want to try your hand at some proper speedskating, or at least skate on a purpose-built oval, there are several permanent ice rinks in the city, though they aren’t open year round.
 The Sportforum Hohenschönhausen is home to around 30 sports clubs and various German Olympic athletes train here too.
 The rink at Eisstadion Neukölln is popular with families with children, students, and seniors.
-While the rink at Horst-Dohm-Eisstadion offers both a 400 meter outer circle and a 30 x 60 meter inner rink, enough room for all to have fun at their own pace.
+While the rink at Horst-Dohm-Eisstadion offers both a 400 metre outer circle and a 30 x 60 metre inner rink, enough room for all to have fun at their own pace.

 Hidden gem Berlin museums